Add a production pipeline configure-production-pipeline

 Deployment Trigger - You have the following options when defining the deployment triggers to start the pipeline.

-• On Git Changes - This options starts the CI/CD pipeline whenever commits are added to the configured git branch.
+• On Git Changes - Starts the CI/CD pipeline whenever commits are added to the configured Git branch.
 With this option, you can still start the pipeline manually as required.

 Important Metric Failures Behavior - During pipeline setup or edit, the Deployment Manager has the option of defining the behavior of the pipeline when an important failure is encountered in any of the quality gates.
 The available options are:

-• Ask every time - This is the default setting and requires manual intervention on any important failure.
+• Ask every time - Default setting.
+It requires manual intervention in any important failure.

-• Fail Immediately - If selected, the pipeline is cancelled whenever an important failure occurs.
-This is essentially emulating a user manually rejecting each failure.
+• Fail Immediately - If selected, the pipeline is canceled whenever an important failure occurs.
+This process is essentially emulating a user manually rejecting each failure.

-• Continue Immediately - If selected, the pipeline will proceed automatically whenever an important failure occurs.
-This is essentially emulating a user manually approving each failure.
+• Continue Immediately - If selected, the pipeline proceeds automatically whenever an important failure occurs.
+This process is essentially emulating a user manually approving each failure.

 Production pipeline configuration

-5. On the Source Code tab you must select which type of code the pipeline should process.
+5. On the Source Code tab, select which type of code the pipeline should process.

 See CI/CD Pipelines for more information about the types of pipelines.